griffio/griffio.github.io/knowledgebase.md

 - Herding Unicorns
 - Prove ability can work remote and stay sane
 - What is my threshold for productivity?
 Totally remote, Commute some of the week?
 Commute nearer?
--Team as Small social network - people share on twitter and message each other out-of-band communication.
+- Team as Small social network - people share on twitter and message each other out-of-band communication.

-Create a new chat channel for a specific client - everyone involved jumps in.
+- Some companies adopt remote, others were born remote Create a new chat channel for a specific client - everyone involved jumps in.

 Chat channel - able pick up more “over-heard” chatter and listen into conversations.